Dennis Wilson: Formation of the Beach Boys

 In early 1963, Dennis teamed with Brian's collaborator Gary Usher.
 Calling themselves the Four Speeds, they released the single "RPM" backed with "My Stingray".
 In March 1964, Dennis moved out of the Wilson family home and took residence at an address in Hollywood.
-In the sleeve notes of the band's July 1964 album All Summer Long, Dennis wrote: "They say I live a fast life.
+In the sleeve notes of the band's July 1964 album All Summer Long, Dennis wrote, "They say I live a fast life.
 Maybe I just like a fast life.
 I wouldn't give it up for anything in the world.
 It won't last forever, either.
 But the memories will."
 In December, Murry told a reporter that Dennis had been "a little too generous" with money and "cried when he learned about how much he had wasted. ...
 Where the other boys invested or saved their money, Dennis spent $94,000.
 He spent $25,000 on a home but the rest just went.
 Dennis [is] like that: he picks up the tab wherever he goes."

 In January 1965, Brian declared to his bandmates that he would no longer tour with the group for the foreseeable future.
 He later said that Dennis was so devastated by the news that his immediate reaction was to pick up "a big ashtray and told some people to get out of there or he'd hit them on the head with it.
 He kind of blew it."
-Photographer Ed Roach, a close friend of Dennis's, stated that Brian was deterred from the stage due to jealousy over the adulation Dennis received from the audience.
+Photographer Ed Roach, a close friend of Dennis, stated that Brian was deterred from the stage due to jealousy over the adulation Dennis received from the audience.
 Brian remembered that the attention Dennis received was "hard to handle".
 The girls would be going 'Dennis, Dennis' and run right past us to get to him."
 Dennis later said of his brother, "Brian Wilson is the Beach Boys.
 He is the band.
 We're his fucking messengers.
 He is all of it.
 Period.
 We're nothing.
 He's everything."